-Consistent with these strategic plan goals and objectives, and in order to serve our constituency, the EDCT Division has developed its own strategic goals, objectives, and priorities to support its mission, which include forging partnerships with private and public sector organizations, seeking grants for emerging technologies, continuing to sustain our nanotechnology program, and sustaining EDCT as a selfsupporting entrepreneurial entity of the District.
+Representatives from the EDCT Division served on the District Strategic Planning Committee in developing the goals and directions for the District that will effectively serve the citizens of this region.
+Consistent with those goals and objectives, and in order to serve our constituency, the EDCT Division developed its own strategic goals, objectives, and priorities to support its mission, which include forging partnerships with private and public sector organizations to seek and leverage grant resources for delivering short-term training to the regional displaced and incumbent workforce; seeking out grants for emerging technologies; continuing to sustain our nationally recognized nanotechnology program; and sustaining EDCT as a self-supporting entrepreneurial entity of the District.